Azure/Azure-Sentinel/Widgets/Deployment/README.md

 - Select your shell environment - **PowerShell**

 2. Run the following commands within the **Azure Cloud Shell**:
-* Copy the Keyvault provisioning script:
+* Copy the KeyVault provisioning script:
 ``` Command Line
 Invoke-WebRequest -Uri https://aka.ms/SentinelWidgetsDeployScript -OutFile WidgetsKvCreation.Ps1
 ```

-* Run the Keyvault provisioning script (You can get the SubscriptionId and WorkspaceId by choosing `Settings`->`Workspace Settings` in your Sentinel workspace):
+* Run the KeyVault provisioning script (You can get the SubscriptionId and WorkspaceId by choosing `Settings`->`Workspace Settings` in your Sentinel workspace):
 ``` Command Line
 ./WidgetsKvCreation.Ps1 -SubscriptionId <subscription id> -WorkspaceId <workspace id>
 ```

-* Make sure you record the Key Vault name that the script prints, as you will need it to configure the widgets.
-If you did not record the name, you can either re-run the script, or search for the Keyvault (which has a "widgets" prefix) in [Key Vaults](https://ms.portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults).
+* Make sure you record the KeyVault name that the script prints, as you will need it to configure the widgets.
+If you did not record the name, you can either re-run the script, or search for the Keyvault name ("widgets-...") in Azure Portal: [Key Vaults](https://ms.portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults).
-* Notice: You can Verify that the "widgets-*" KeyValut is matched to the workspace, by entering the KeyVault => Tags page, and check that the WorkspaceId tag matches the workspace Id of your Setninel workspace.
+* Notice: You can Verify that the "widgets-..."
+KeyValut is matched to the workspace, by entering the 'Tags' page of the KeyVault within AzurePortal, and check that the **WorkspaceId** tag matches the workspace Id of your Setninel workspace.

 ## Configure widgets